ancodi/rpi-audio-receiver/README.md

 ## ALL BELOW NEED UPDATE
 ### Basic setup

-Lets you choose the hostname and the visible device name ("pretty hostname") which is displayed as Bluetooth name, in AirPlay clients and in Spotify.
+Lets you choose the hostname and the visible device name ("pretty hostname") which is displayed as Bluetooth name.
+Installs and sets up Bluetooth (bluealsa) and lets you choose a PIN for sercured connection.
+Adds a simple agent that handles connection requests.
+A udev script is installed that disables discoverability while connected.
+Uses Bluealsa-aplay to handle the Audio from your Blueetoth-device over to Snapcast through a pipe.
+Installs librespot (packed as raspotify) and connects it with another pipe to Snapcast.

 ### Bluetooth

-Sets up Bluetooth, adds a simple agent that accepts every connection, and enables audio playback through Alsa (via BlueAlsa).
-A udev script is installed that disables discoverability while connected.

 ### AirPlay